x-extends/vxe-table/README.en.md

 If the open source project is very helpful to you, you can buy the author a cup of coffee.
 Feel free to leave a comment or ask [Issues](https://github.com/xuliangzhan/vxe-table/issues/390)

+If you are using the project, your donation will help keep the project going.
 [👉 Donation method💰](https://xuliangzhan_admin.gitee.io/vxe-table/#/donation/api)

 ## License